arcadelab/perphix/docs/collection.md

 # Data Collection

-This document describes the process of collecting and de-identifying pre-operative CT images and X-ray image sequences from Johns Hopkins Hospital.
+This document describes the process of collecting and de-identifying pre-operative CT images and X-ray image sequences.
 Since the collection and de-identification process depends on the source from which the data are being obtained, details for each are provided.
-During the course of collection, the physician carries out these procedures, accessing PHI in order to obtain corresponding X-ray and CT image data, but no patient identifiers are preserved in the final dataset.
+During the course of collection, the physician carries out these procedures.
+Although the physician identifies patient records to obtain corresponding images, no patient identifiers are preserved in the preserved records.
 The de-identification process described for each collection method below ensures that no patient identifers are preserved.

 In all cases, the collected data will be transferred to a OneDrive sharepoint at the time of collection via a lab-owned PC laptop, and any intermediate storage devices will be erased